Wooden Boat School Programs & Workshops

 Any donations made to the School are tax-deductible to the extent provided by law.

 The Northwest School of Wooden Boatbuilding is located on the Olympic Peninsula in Port Hadlock, Washington.
 Focusing on traditional small and large, as well as contemporary wooden boats, the Boatbuilding School is nationally accredited and internationally recognized as a fine vocational institution.
 The Boat School honors the boat building traditions of the Pacific Northwest and Puget Sound with boat shops located due south across the bay from Port Townsend, Washington.
 Programs, courses and workshops are offered throughout the year and include traditional wooden boat subjects such as lofting, oar making, painting and varnishing, boat building, carvel and lapstrake planking, small, large and contemporary wood composite boat construction.
-Craftsmanship and woodworking are of the highest caliber within the marine vocational trades.
-Associates Degree one-year programs culminate each September in presentations at the Port Townsend Wooden Boat Festival.
+Craftsmanship and woodworking are of the highest caliber within the maritime vocational trades.
+At the center of our programs is the ability to earn an Associates Degree in one-year, culminating each September in presentations at the Port Townsend Wooden Boat Festival.